uQr/cordova-docs/articles/develop-apps/alm-cordova.md

                   <p>Yes</p>
                 </td>
                 <td>
-                  <p>Build machines must have Apache Cordova installed; an OSX machine can also be a build server for iOS.
+                  <p>Android, Windows, WP8, can be built on a Windows build server while a Mac can be used as a build server for iOS.
                   <ol>
                     <li>
                       TFS 2015 - See <a href="http://go.microsoft.com/fwlink/?LinkID=691186">Using Tools for Apache Cordova Apps with VSO and TFS 2015</a>